Iran says it enriches uranium to 60% purity at Fordo site

 Enrichment to 60% purity is one short, technical step away from weapons-grade levels of 90%.
 Nonproliferation experts have warned in recent months that Iran now has enough 60%-enriched uranium to reprocess into fuel for at least one nuclear bomb.

-The International Atomic Energy Agency has reported that Iran is enriching uranium to 60% purity.
-Iran is already enriching to 60% purity at its Natanz nuclear facility in central Iran.
-Fordo is some 100 kilometers (62 miles) south of the capital of Tehran.

-IRNA did not give details on the amount of the enriched uranium being produced.
+IRNA did not give details on the amount of the enriched uranium being produced at Fordo.

+Later Tuesday, a joint statement from Germany, France and Britain — the three Western European countries that remain in the Iran nuclear deal — condemned Iran’s latest action to further expand its nuclear program.

+“Iran’s step is a challenge to the global non-proliferation system,” a statement from the three said.
+“This step, which carries significant proliferation-related risks, has no credible civilian justification.”

+“We will continue to consult, alongside international partners, on how best to address Iran’s continued nuclear escalation,” the statement added.

-On Monday, Iran’s Foreign Ministry spokesman, Nasser Kanaani, said his country took the steps in reaction to what he said was a resolution by the IAEA, the UN nuclear watchdog.
-Officials did not elaborate.
+On Monday, Iran’s Foreign Ministry spokesman, Nasser Kanaani, said his country was taking the steps in reaction to a resolution adopted last week by the IAEA.

+The resolution, approved by the IAEA’s board of governors, called for Iran’s cooperation with a probe by the agency into man-made uranium particles found at three undeclared sites in the country.

+The joint statement by Germany, France and Britain said that Iran’s claims that its latest actions are a reaction to that resolution were “unacceptable.”

 Earlier this month, the IAEA said it believes that Iran has further increased its stockpile of highly enriched uranium.
 As recently as last week, the agency criticized Tehran for continuing to bar the agency’s officials from accessing or monitoring Iranian nuclear sites.

-A separate report said IAEA Director General Rafael Grossi is “seriously concerned” that Iran has still not engaged on the agency’s probe into man-made uranium particles found at three undeclared sites in the country.
-The issue has become a key sticking point in the talks for a renewed nuclear deal.
+A separate report said IAEA Director General Rafael Grossi is “seriously concerned” that Iran has still not engaged on the agency’s probe into man-made uranium particles at the three undeclared sites — the key sticking point in the talks for a renewed nuclear deal.

 It has been nearly two years since IAEA officials have had full access to monitor Iran’s nuclear sites, and five months since the surveillance equipment was removed.